Select and Move

 The top-left box offers two options, which can take two states:

-- Uniform Scaling: press Shift key to change status without going through the menu
+- Uniform Scaling: press the Shift key to change the status without going through the menu

 - Uniform: preserves the layer's aspect ratio when the blue frame is manipulated